 How Does It Work?

 New Jet Card Owners (and existing Jet Card Owners who renew or add hours to their cards) will now have the option to pre-purchase fuel at Magellan’s published rates for the full length of their Jet Card agreement.
-With your fuel paid for ahead of time, you’ll protect your investment against surprise energy costs down the line—and from now through November 30, 2022, customers who pre-purchase fuel on a Magellan Jet Card will enjoy a 15 percent discount.
+With your fuel paid for ahead of time, you’ll protect your investment against surprise energy costs down the line.

 The price of the pre-purchased fuel on your Jet Card will be determined using Magellan’s hourly, jet category-based fuel rates.
-We track fuel pricing at FBOs across the country and adjust our rates accordingly, never using fuel as a source of profit—we simply pass the cost through to the customer, meaning our fuel rates are among the most competitive on the market.
+We track fuel pricing at FBOs across the country and adjust our rates to stay below the national average—meaning our fuel rates are among the most competitive on the market.

 With the future of the energy market uncertain, pre-purchasing fuel allows Magellan Jet Card Owners to insulate themselves should fuel prices continue to rise.
 Additionally, should jet fuel prices fall below a Jet Card Owner’s discounted rate, we’ll credit the difference back to them in the form of flight credits.